Average Cost of Car Insurance in North Carolina

 Below-National-Average Insurance Costs

 Despite various risk factors, North Carolina maintains below-average insurance costs, with full coverage averaging $1,827 and minimum coverage costing $536 annually.
-These rates are below national averages of $2,273 for full coverage and $621 for minimum coverage, making North Carolina relatively affordable for auto insurance.
+These rates fall below national averages of $2,273 for full coverage and $621 for minimum coverage, making North Carolina relatively affordable for auto insurance.

 uninsured icon